Canadian Small Business CRA Compliance Routine

 September's here, and if you're like most solopreneurs, you're looking at year-end thinking "I really should get organized this time."
 Good news: you've got four months to build a routine that'll make next year's taxes a breeze.

-You don't need a new app to get organized—you need a small routine you'll actually do.
+You don't need a new app to get organized ... you need an easy routine you'll actually do.
 This month, we'll build a simple, Canadian-made admin flow that keeps you CRA-compliant, cuts stress, and gives you the numbers you need to make quick decisions when costs shift unexpectedly.
 We'll keep it light, flexible, and 100% practical.

 Why Routines Are Your Secret Weapon